sonatype-nexus-community/nexus-platform-reference/README.md

 - DO file issues here on GitHub, so that the community can pitch in
 - Phew, that was easier than I thought.
 Last but not least of all:

-Have fun creating and using this utility to quikcly get hands-on with Nexus Repository and Sonatype Lifecycle.
+Have fun creating and using this utility to quickly get hands-on with Sonatype Nexus Repository and Sonatype Lifecycle.
 We are glad to have you here!